knpuniversity/symfony/knpu/ep3-doctrine/dummy-data.md

 add it to `AppKernel`.
 But put it in the section that's inside of the `dev` `if` statement.
 This makes the bundle - and any services, commands, etc that it gives us - *not* available in the `prod` environment.
-That's fine for us - this is a development tool - and keeps the `prod` environment a little smaller.
+That's fine for us - this is a development tool - and it keeps the `prod` environment a little smaller.

 ## Creating the Fixture Class